 The Artificial Intelligence (AI) in Health and Care Award aims to benefit patients by combining the power of artificial intelligence with the expertise of the NHS to improve health and care outcomes.

 The Award is making £140 million available over four years to accelerate the testing and evaluation of technologies most likely to meet the aims set out in the NHS Long Term Plan.
-Four levels of award are available to support AI solutions from initial feasibility to evaluation within NHS and social care settings.

 - site selection: matching appropriate healthcare services to support the testing each product.